enibody1/RSP-Evil-Team/README.md

 └── README.md                 # Project README file (this file)

+ransomware_simulator/
+│
+├── encryptor.py            # Script to encrypt files and drop ransom note ├── decryptor.py            # Script to decrypt files with a key ├── key.key                 # Generated encryption key
+├── ransom_note.txt         # Template ransom message (used in script)
+├── demo_files/             # Test files that will be encrypted
+└── README.md

 ## Files

 - ```encryptor.py```: This script is responsible for encrypting files in a specified directory (demo_files).
 It generates a unique encryption key, encrypts the files, and saves them with a .txt extension.
 It also writes a ransom note in each folder containing encrypted files.